venkateshakula1729/cs425-2025-/README.md

 ### Key Components

 #### User Authentication
-- Passwords are stored in plaintext in users.txt (not recommended for production)
+- Passwords are stored in plaintext file in **users.txt**
 - Authentication happens at connection time before any other operations are allowed
-- The system prevents multiple logins from the same username
+- The system **prevents multiple logins** from the same username

 #### Group Management
 - Groups are stored in an unordered_map with group names as keys and member sets as values
 - Group operations are protected by mutex to prevent race conditions
-- Membership changes trigger notifications to other group members
+- Group leaving/joining changes trigger notifications to other group members

 #### Message Broadcasting/Unicasting
 The broadcast system: